PenDZ-Alter/rewoll-py/README.md

     PORT= # Port of SSH mikrotik
     ```

+    Don't forget to rename `.env.example` to `.env`, otherwise this will not work for you

 2. If you using env, simply run this command :
     ```bash
     python main.py